 Guardianship

-It is a legal requirement for every pupil in the UK to have a guardian.
+It is a legal requirement for every student in the UK to have a Guardian.
 This can be a friend or relative or there are several guardianship agencies which act on parents behalf with a varying level of services.
-The contract for guardianship is between the parent and the guardian.
+The contract for guardianship is between the parent and the Guardian.
 The accredited organisation for guardianship is AEGIS and to go to their website for a list of guardianship agencies please click here. http://www.aegisuk.net/

 What they’re saying about Heathfield